Hallux Rigidus (Hallux Limitus)

 Hallux Rigidus is a condition that affects the big toe joint, and it is also known as big toe arthritis.
-Some people can be born with Hallux Rigidus or develop arthritic change in the joint over time due to injury or patterns in their gait.
+Some people can be born with Hallux Rigidus or develop arthritic changes in the joint over time due to injury or patterns in their gait.

 Alongside exercises and insoles, shoes play a vital role in pain management and reducing the speed of deterioration of Hallux Rigidus.
 Shoe type, fit and size can be a minefield, so we tried to categorise 3 different stages of the condition and the shoe we find most beneficial for our patients with Hallux Rigidus.

-Keep in mind that Hallux Rigidus is a form of big toe arthritis, and our shoe recommendations of Hoka and Asics work equally well for arthritis.
+Remember that Hallux Rigidus is a form of big toe arthritis, and our shoe recommendations of Hoka and Asics work equally well for arthritis.

-For mild to moderate symptoms of Hallux Rigidus, shoes should have a wide toe box with a cushioned sole and a rocker plate.
+For mild to moderate symptoms of Hallux Rigidus, shoes should have a wide toe box with a cushioned sole and a rocker sole.
 The wide toe prevents compression of the big toe that can lead to osteophytes rubbing in the joint, while the cushioned sole reduces impact and provides additional comfort.
 The rocker plate facilitates the push-off phase of the gait cycle with less force placed through the big toe joint.